You have created an iframe in your app to embed a third-party website or portal, but you are receiving an error message like,

-This site cannot be displayed in embed iframe inside the app
+This site cannot be displayed in embed iframe inside the app.

-This is usually due to the following reasons:
+Errors while embedding iframes are usually due to the following reasons:

 - (Applicable to PWA) Our Progressive Web App product is a fully secure web app that is hosted over an SSL secure connection.
 Sites that have insecure connections can be blocked from being iframed by the browser.
 Browsers like Chrome, Safari, Firefox, and others choose how to block these pages, and they even do it differently depending on the platform.